sanchezbrian/yardsale-uw/README.md

 * Ability for a user to login and authenticate
 * Allow a user to click on an item into an expanded view to view a more in-depth item description.
 * Ability for a user to get the seller's email to send an email to a seller regarding an item.
+* Ability for user to mark their item as sold

 ### Software Toolset
 User Interface: On the front end, we will be creating a website application interface using JavaScript and React.
 May switch to a web application if that is more feasible.